Stream Explorers is a new community science project featuring aquatic insects and what they can tell us about wildlife

 Volunteers must watch two training videos (recorded webinars, available via YouTube) to learn how to identify the different types of aquatic insects you are likely to find, along with instructions on how to conduct the survey.

 We will provide volunteers with a guidebook that includes an overview of the program, details on how to conduct a stream survey, tips for identifying a select list of stream insects, survey data forms, and contact information for participating partners.
 We will also have recordings of the webinar and a virtual tour of a stream survey available for viewing and reference.
 All materials are available digitally and hard copies may be requested if absolutely needed.

 Survey equipment kits are available for check-out, loan and curb-side pick-up at different partner organizations and locations.
-Please contact email@example.com for details.
+See table below for locations and contact person.